Skip to content

 Implementing a Risk Management Framework

-- Risk Assessment: Evaluate the likelihood and impact of each identified risk, taking into account factors such as threat vectors, vulnerabilities, and potential consequences.
+2. Risk Assessment: Evaluate the likelihood and impact of each identified risk through risk measurement techniques, considering factors such as threat vectors, vulnerabilities, and potential consequences.

-- Risk Mitigation: Develop and implement controls and measures to mitigate identified risks, such as implementing security controls, policies, and procedures.
+3. Risk Mitigation: Develop and implement controls and measures to mitigate identified risks, such as putting in security controls, policies, and procedures.

-- Risk Monitoring: Continuously monitor and assess risks to identify changes in the risk landscape and adapt mitigation strategies accordingly.
+4. Risk Monitoring: Continuously monitor and assess changes in the risk landscape and adapt mitigation strategies accordingly.

-- Risk Reporting: Document and report on risk management activities, including the identification of new risks, changes to existing risks, and the effectiveness of mitigation efforts.
+5. Risk Reporting: Document and report on risk management activities, including identifying new risks, changes to existing risks, and the effectiveness of mitigation efforts

 Latest Developments in RMF